-Autoimmune disease happens when your immune system goes haywire and mistakenly attacks your own internal organs/systems as foreign invaders.
-So, that means that even at rest time, your body living with autoimmune disease is working overtime both to attack and protect you from these “foreign” invaders.
+Autoimmune disease is a condition in which your immune system goes haywire and mistakenly attacks your own internal organs/systems as foreign invaders.
+That means that even at rest time, your body is working overtime both to attack and protect you from these “foreign” invaders.
 This is exhausting to your system, even before you add on any extra exertion like daily activity and exercise.

 This is a very hard thing for people to do.
-When it comes to exercise, we often have in our head “what we think we should be able to do” or “what we used to be able to do”.
-We set our expectations accordingly, and when our bodies fight back and won’t let us do these things, we often respond with anger, frustration and negativity- and we direct those thoughts and feelings inward.
-We feel badly about ourselves.
-We tell ourselves that we just need to “get it together”, that we are lacking in determination, effort, or willpower, and we fill ourselves with negative self-talk around this issue.
+When it comes to exercise, we often expect to be able to do “what we used to be able to do.”
+So we set our expectations too high.
+And when our bodies fight back and won’t let us do these things, we respond with anger, frustration and negativity which just causes us to feel badly about ourselves.
+We tell ourselves that we just need to “get it together,” that we are lacking in determination, effort, or willpower, and we fill ourselves with negative self-talk around this issue.

-If you have exercise intolerance, it’s critical to take a moment and realize that no amount of willpower or determination will change the fact that your body is simply not capable of achieving that aggressive goal that you set for yourself - or at least not at this moment in time.
+If you have exercise intolerance, it’s critical to accept that no amount of willpower or determination will change the fact that your body is simply not capable of achieving the aggressive goal that you set for yourself -- at least not at this moment in time.

 This does not mean that you should stop exercising.
 It also does not mean that you should use your exercise intolerance as a reason not to start exercising.
 It just means that you need to create a modified exercise program to work in tune with your body.

-In Part 2, I am going to tell you all about how to create this modified exercise program, and how to start in tune with your body so that you can properly use exercise to help, not harm you.
+In Part 2, I am going to tell you all about how to create this modified exercise program, and how to start in tune with your body so that you can properly use exercise to help -- not harm -- you.
 Stay tuned!